 Should you own a car in Germany, having car insurance is mandatory, at least the liability part.
 Car insurance usually consists of liability insurance and damage insurance.

 It is a very complex topic and depending on so many factors, regarding your car, where you live, and your driving history.
-We absolutely recommend using a comparison tool like Tarifcheck to find the best fit for your situation.
+To have the best market overview, you can use a comparison tool like Tarifcheck to find the best fit for your situation.
+If you would like to have modern digital car insurance with English customer service, Getsafe is your best option.

 Related Guide: Car Insurance In Germany